 How you clean and maintain your mats can be the difference of 10 to 20 years of life.
 The mats should be vacuumed regularly to remove any bits of rubber, dust, etc. To remove chalk or other stains, the mats can be wiped with a wet mop using a gentle detergent like dish soap.
 Avoid using abrasives, or solvents like Lysol on the rubber as it can gradually cause it to break down over time.

-Finally, if you’ve been thinking of building a gym and you’re in the market for rubber gym flooring, check out MO REPS High Impact Gym Flooring.
+Finally, if you’ve been thinking of building a gym and you’re in the market for rubber gym flooring, check out our selection of gym flooring and mats.

 About the Author: